saranyu9569/Apple-Breeds-Classification/README.md

 This project aims to build a model to classify apple breeds from images using various machine learning and deep learning techniques, including Convolutional Neural Networks (CNN), Support Vector Machines (SVM), and k-Nearest Neighbors (k-NN).

 ![Learning Curve](learning_curve.png)
+This is showing the Learning Curve of the CNN model.

 ## Requirements